-In addition of walking around the quaint downtown area, make sure to add these to you list of what to do when in Carmel:
+In addition of walking around the quaint downtown area and exploring the bars, restaurants and galleries, make sure to add these to you list of what to do when in Carmel:

 Mission Ranch has the perfect location to be able to walk to the beach.
 Just take 15th Ave. to the Scenic Rd. and head left to walk around Carmel Point.
 The views of the ocean are wonderful, particularly at sunset.
-Don’t miss the Frank Lloyd House on Carmel Point which he completed in 1952.
+Don’t miss the Clinton Walker House by Frank Lloyd Wright on Carmel Point which he completed in 1952.

 Carmel Mission: The Basilica of Mission San Carlos Borromeo Del Rio Carmelo or Carmel Mission was founded in 1770.
 It was founded by Franciscan Friar, Junipero Sera.
 He founded many of the other California missions as well.
 The Mission Church is one of the prettiest I have seen on this trip.
 There is an interesting small museum to explore as well.
 3080 Rio Rd.